skmin-lab/unixmd/docs/source/workflow.rst

 - BOPOP

-This file shows the adiabatic populations (diagonal elements of the density matrix) at each time step.
+This file shows the adiabatic populations (diagonal elements of the density matrix) at each MD step.

 .. code-block:: bash